Healthy Recipes Blog

 • The main challenge when making this recipe is that sometimes the cheese oozes from a meatball (or two) into the pan.
 If you seal the meatballs well, this usually doesn't happen.
 And if it happens, it's only with one or two meatballs.
 But please know that it can happen, and then you're left with delicious baked meatballs, but they are not filled with cheese.

-• I like to divide the meat, stuff it with cheese, and then roll in spices, because it's easier.
-But if you prefer, you can mix the spices into the ground beef, and then divide it into 8 portions.
+• I like to divide the meat, stuff it with cheese, and then roll it in spices, because it's easier.
+But if you prefer, you can mix the spices into the ground beef and then divide it into 8 portions.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, covered, in the microwave at 50% power.
-Or enjoy them cold!
-You can also freeze them for up to 3 months.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them covered in the microwave, uncovered in a 350°F oven, or enjoy them cold.
+You can also freeze the cooled meatballs for up to 3 months.
 Arrange them in a single layer in a freezer bag and seal well.
-You can thaw them in the fridge and then reheat them in the microwave.
+You can thaw them in the fridge and then reheat them.

 Nutrition per Serving